Aquilegia vulgaris: Description

 Aquilegia vulgaris is a perennial herbaceous flowering plant of the genus Aquilegia in the family Ranunculaceae.
 An A. vulgaris plant possesses a thick rootstock that can be either simple or branched, with one or two flowering stems.
 A. vulgaris plants often form bushy clumps from which their thin stems project upward.
-The aerial stems grow to between 50 cm and 90 cm tall and can be between 3 mm and 5 mm wide at their bases.
+The aerial stems grow between 50 cm and 90 cm tall and can be between 3 mm and 5 mm wide at their bases.
 These stems are leafy and are pubescent (covered in hairs).
 The hairs are whitish and are absent on some plants of the species.
-The branches from the stems are glabrous (covered in glands) and pubescent, with the top portions showing more pubescence than below.
+The branches from the stems are glabrous (covered in glands) and pubescent, with the top portions of the plant showing more pubescence than the lower portions.
 The hairs are small and whitish.

-The basal leaves (leaves attached to the base of the plant) are present in large quantities and can reach between 22 cm and 40 cm long when including their petioles.
-The petioles themselves can reach between 14 cm and 27 cm long.
+The basal leaves (leaves attached to the base of the plant) are present in large quantities and can reach between 22 cm and 40 cm in length when including their petioles.
+The petioles themselves can reach between 14 cm and 27 cm in length.
 These leaves are biternate, with each leaflet itself subdivided in three.
-The thin leaf blades of basal leaves are glabrous on their top sides.
+The thin leaf blades of the basal leaves are glabrous on their top sides.
 They are glaucous (pale blue-grey) and pubescent beneath.
 There are also cauline leaves (leaves attached to an aerial stem) which are borne on petioles between 0.1 cm and 11 cm in length.
 The cauline leaves, which appear singularly or in pairs, are similar to the basal leaves but become smaller and simplified the further up a stem they appear.

 Wild A. vulgaris plants flower between May and June in their native range.
 In North America, where A. vulgaris is naturalized, plants flower with a spring to summer bloom from May to July.
 The inflorescences of the species can feature between three and eighteen flowers.
 The bracts are a bit glabrous or scarcely pubescent and are downy beneath.
 The bracts split into three segments that are each lanceolate in shape.
 The peduncles are particularly downy and are densely covered by small hair-like structures called trichomes.

-Wild A. vulgaris flowers, particularly those on the form that is sometimes called Aquilegia vulgaris subsp. vulgaris, are typically blue or purple, with rare examples of white and reddish flowers.
-The flowers are in a nodding orientation (facing downwards) and have diameters of between 30 mm and 60 mm.
+Wild A. vulgaris flowers, particularly those sometimes accepted as Aquilegia vulgaris subsp. vulgaris, are typically blue or purple, with rare examples of white and reddish flowers.
+The flowers are in a nodding orientation (facing downwards) and reach between 30 mm and 60 mm in diameter.
 The primary flowers of an inflorescence are proportionally larger – possessing flowers considered medium- to small-sized within the genus – than the secondary flowers of that inflorescence.